NoraPDev/Project-4/README.md

     - Update the settings.py file to import the env file and add the SECRETKEY and DATABASE_URL file paths.
     - Update the Config Vars with the Cloudinary url, adding into the settings.py file also.
     - In settings.py add the following sections:
-        - Cloudinary to the INSTALLED_APPS list
+        - Had to the add the followings to the INSTALLED_APPS list:
-        - STATICFILE_STORAGE
-        - STATICFILES_DIRS
-        - STATIC_ROOT
-        - MEDIA_URL
-        - DEFAULT_FILE_STORAGE
-        - TEMPLATES_DIR
+            - Cloudinary
-        - Update DIRS in TEMPLATES with TEMPLATES_DIR
+            - allauth ( for the register/login)
+        - STATIC_URL on separate free server
-        - Update ALLOWED_HOSTS with ['app_name.heroku.com', 'localhost']
+        - Update ALLOWED_HOSTS with ['salt-and-pepper-np.herokuapp.com', 'localhost']

 4. Media files in Cloudinary and Deploy to Heroku:
     - Create three directories in the main directory; media, static and templates.